Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 \subsubsection{State-Proposition Pairing}

-Recall that one of the issues with Birkhoff-Von Neumann quantum logic was that it did not have a satisfactory state-proposition pairing.
-According to theorem \ref{thm:koclog} quantum logic did not have any non-trivial Boolean-valued models, not even of the weaker kind where we demand that the logical structure was respected only on Boolean subalgebras of the quantum logic.
-In theorem \ref{thm:propemb} we already found that the contravariant topos quantum logic provided some consolation: outer daseinisation defines a Heyting-valued model of this weaker kind.
+Recall that one of the issues with Birkhoff-von Neumann quantum logic was that it does not have a satisfactory state-proposition pairing.
+By Theorem \ref{thm:koclog}, quantum logic does not have any non-trivial Boolean-valued models, not even of the weaker kind where we demand that the logical structure be respected only on Boolean subalgebras of the quantum logic.
+In Theorem \ref{thm:propemb} we already found that the contravariant topos quantum logic provides some consolation: outer daseinisation defines a Heyting-valued model of this weaker kind.